theJYC/checkedin./README.md

 The author believes that the use of localStorage in this manner was a strategic decision that offers a great security trade-off for speedy deployment and rapid prototyping.

 **Last initial was used, in lieu of last name, in order to provide a layer of anonymity for the user given the inherent security risk with localStorage.**

+### Where can I see the notes I've included with a contact?

+Make sure to hover your mouse over the `↠notes↞` text to preview the note snippet that you've submitted!

 ### What could be done to bolster the security of user data collected in localStorage?